 He'd gotten the bag back—a fair bit lighter than it should have been.

 Camicazi, now draped in the oversized garment, picked up the sad remains of her wrap, not needing words to accompany the dry look she sent him but providing them nonetheless.

-"I'm flattered at your desperation to touch my boobs, but was it necessary to bring weapons into this?"
+"I'm flattered at your desperation to touch my breasts, but was it necessary to bring weapons into this?"